WHMCS/developer-docs/advanced/db-interaction.md

 Capsule escapes all input, so it is not necessary to add escaping slashes to variables passed to these methods.

 All of Capsule's methods throw an exception on failure.
-Please place Capusle calls in try/catch blocks for graceful error handling and to avoid potential fatal errors in your hook, module, or other customization.
+Please place Capsule calls in try/catch blocks for graceful error handling and to avoid potential fatal errors in your hook, module, or other customization.

 ```
 <?php